Intro

 Ahmadiyya mosques in Ghana

 It seems that the first ever Ahmadiyya place of worship is in Saltpond, ahmadiyya sources tell us that it was built in 1949.
 A picture of it was posted in Foreign Missions.
-By 1958, there was only one Ahmadiyya mosque.
+By 1958, there was only one Ahmadiyya mosque-temple.
 There was a mission house in Accra and in Wa some Muslim mosques may have been taken over.

 By 1963, there were 3 areas wherein Ahmadiyya had created communities.
 First, among the Fante Muslims who were mostly in Saltpond and Accra.
 In the Kumasi area, Ahmadi’s have gotten converts from Christianity and Islam.
 Ahmadiyya barely converted any pagans in all of Africa.
 The 3rd area was in the North-west in Wa.
 In Wa, there was lots of Muslims who opposed the injection of the Ahmadi’s, however, the British government allowed it and lots of Muslims got converted to Ahmadiyya.